East Kent Hospitals' counselling and support services for cancer patients

 Information and guidance for patients and carers living with cancer

-Many people living with cancer, and the people who share their lives, experience physical and emotional changes which they find difficult to manage.
+Many people living with cancer, and the people who share their lives, experience physical and emotional changes.
+These changes can sometimes be difficult to manage.

-It is not always easy to talk about these worries, and sometimes it is hardest to share them with those who are closest to you.
+It is not always easy to talk about these worries.
+Sometimes it is hardest to share them with those who are closest to you.

 What is counselling?